 For solar observing you should specify the solar activity level and potentially enter a dummy ephemeris file created using the ALMA Solar Ephemeris Generator.
 The ephemeris will be updated in coordination with the observatory before any observations take place.
 Solar observing is currently restricted to continuum setups only.
-Unlike most ALMA proposals, you do not request a sensitivity and instead enter the on-source time required on the interferometric array - observations with the Total Power Array will be added automatically and provide a map of the entire solar disc.
+Unlike most ALMA proposals, you do not request a sensitivity and instead enter the on-source time required on the interferometric array.